dlwh/epic/README-NEURAL.md

 http://nlp.cs.berkeley.edu/projects/neuralcrf.shtml

-Due to modifications to the code for the system release and randomness in the training process, this model performs slightly worse than reported in the paper (90.9 on WSJ Section 23).

 To train a new parser as described in the neural CRF paper, run the following command (note that you need to fill in paths for -cp, --treebank.path, and --word2vecPath):